Luc Nilis: Coaching career

 After his playing career ended, Beringen-Heusden-Zolder were his next port of call, becoming technical director in 2005, not long before the club's liquidation after financial difficulties.
 Nilis took a job with PSV, first as a scout, and then training the club's forwards.
-In January 2011, Nilis became assistant manager with Turkish club Kasımpaşa, followed by another assistant manager stint with Gençlerbirliği S.K., also in Turkey.
+In January 2011, Nilis became assistant manager with Turkish club Kasımpaşa, followed by another assistant manager stint with Gençlerbirliği, also in Turkey.
 In April 2015, he was re-hired by PSV as a striker coach.

 In August 2021, Nilis became the head coach of Belgian Division 2 club Belisia Bilzen, which had been founded earlier that year from a merger between Spouwen-Mopertingen and Bilzerse Waltwilder.
 It was his first assignment as head coach.
 In the round of 16 of the Belgian Cup, Belisia were drawn against Gent.
 At the end of October 2021, they lost that cup match 4–0.
-In addition to his position as manager of Belisia Bilzen, Nilis was also hired as striker coach at the Talent Academy of KRC Genk on 10 March 2022.
+In addition to his position as manager of Belisia Bilzen, Nilis was also hired as striker coach at the Talent Academy of Genk on 10 March 2022.

 In 2023, he was appointed striker coach of Patro Eisden.